rev-net/memo/memo.md

 ### 1.1 TLDR

 Today's crypto and media networks have a business model problem, rooted in the tensions between open source productivity and private value capture.

-This has often led to misallocated resources and capital losses.
+As the web rapidly tends towards being more open – with financial agreements expressed as crypto protocols on public blockchains, and AIs able to generate code and information of just about anything – we need a value capture system that resolves this tension and reorients us towards collaborative growth.

-Revnets offer a promising solution, as a hands-free all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, AI-agents, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.
+Revnets offer a promising solution, as a hands-free all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.

 Revnets are an openly accounted-for standard that can motivate the funding and distribution of business offerings, open source projects, campaigns, indie media, and cultural movements without governance risks, liquidity requirements, or management overhead.
 Simple enough for a group of friends, powerful enough for high net-worth, global communities, products, and brands.